Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Introduction

 given by pushing forward an effective Cartier divisor $D$ on $X_L$, for a non-Archimedean extension $L$ of $K$, to the dual tropical curve $\Gamma_{X_L}=\Gamma_X$, which is essentially a version of Baker's specialization map for divisors in \cite{Baker_specialization} (see Section~\ref{section_specialization} for details).

-On the other hand, using the compactification of the moduli space of effective divisors over $\calM_g$ constructed in \cite[Section 2]{MoellerUlirschWerner_realizability}, a special case of the moduli space of stable quotients in \cite{MarianOpreaPandharipande}, we find a natural strictly polystable model $\calX_d$ of $X_d$ over $\Spec R$ that has a natural modular interpretation.
-Despite its suggestive notation, $\calX_d$ is not the $S_d$-quotient of the fibered product $\calX\times_{\Spec R}\cdots\times_{\Spec R}\calX$ but rather a resolution thereof with good moduli-theoretic properties.
+On the other hand, using a variation of the compactification of the moduli space of effective divisors over $\calM_g$ constructed in \cite[Section 2]{MoellerUlirschWerner_realizability}, a special case of the moduli space of stable quotients in \cite{MarianOpreaPandharipande}, we find a polystable model $\overline{\Div}_d^+(\calX)$ of $X_d$ over $\Spec R$ that has a natural modular interpretation.
+The space $\overline{\Div}_d^+(\calX)$ is not the $S_d$-quotient of the fibered product $\calX\times_{\Spec R}\cdots\times_{\Spec R}\calX$ but rather a resolution thereof with good moduli-theoretic properties.